 As we all know, Texas is in the middle of a natural disaster of historic proportions.
 After the storms calm and the flood waters recede, there will be a lot of restoration ahead for the residents of Southeast Texas.
 The aftermath of a flood is a breeding ground for bacteria and mold.
-It is important to begin clean up as soon as possible.
+If you’ve been having water damage basement problems then you need to keep an eye out for mold.
+Try and catch it early and you should be able to get rid of it!
+It’s really important to begin the cleanup process as soon as possible.

 FEMA has a detailed page with instructions on how to begin clean up after a flood.
 Not all of us will face a natural disaster, but it is highly likely that sometime during our lives we will encounter water damage.
 The most important step in recovering things after they have been damaged by water is moving quickly.
 The longer the water sits, the more damage it can do.
 That’s why getting in someone like Water Damage Restoration of Austin to handle the aftermath as soon as possible could make all the difference when it comes to addressing the situation before it worsens.

 First, it is important to document the damage for insurance purposes.
 Take plenty of pictures from all angles before and after clean up.

 Then, it is necessary to be prepared.
 If the water can possibly be contaminated, make sure to wear protective gear.
 Turn off all electricity to the house to avoid electrical shock.
 Open doors and windows to help begin drying out and for ventilation, and make sure to check for dangerous damage such as cracks in the flooring or foundation.
 If there are cracks to the flooring and foundation, you may want to call out a professional from Water Damage Mentor to come and inspect the water damage.